Title: Entrepreneur, Sugar Refiner

 Sugar was made in a series of steps that were often done by individual companies who then sold their product to a company up the manufacturing chain.
 The steps were: (1) growing and harvesting the sugar cane, (2) processing the cane by cutting and pressing the liquid into raw sugar, (3) processing the molasses into low grade sugar, and (4) refining the sugar.
 William would be entering the process at step 3.

-In 1893 his facility was upgraded to process all the steps in the refining of sugar except the growing and harvesting of the cane, and even that step was supplied through a close commercial relationship with a Cuban company, Francisco Sugar Co.
+In 1893 his facility was upgraded to process all the steps in the refining of sugar except the growing and harvesting.
+That step was supplied through a close commercial relationship with a Cuban company, Francisco Sugar Co.
 William also incorporated the original wholesale grocery division into the sugar company, thus making the company into a fully integrated enterprise.
-Most of the supplies and raw materials were shipped in and finished products were shipped out to customers all over the U.S. east of the Missouri River from the piers on the Delaware River.
+Most of the supplies and raw materials were shipped in and finished products were shipped out to customers all over the country east of the Mississippi River from the piers on the Delaware River.
 The number of employees grew from 40 to 400, and W. J. McCahan & Co. became a nationwide competitor.

 The plant was located on Columbus Blvd. near Tasker St. where a Walmart Supercenter is now located.
-The deteriorating remnants of the 3 piers can still be seen protruding into the Delaware River.
+The deteriorating remnants of the three piers can still be seen protruding into the Delaware River.

-William died on March 9, 1918 and is interred in Mt Moriah in section 001, lot 9, near the gate house.
+William died on March 9, 1918 and is interred in section 1, lot 9, near the gate house.
 A tall grave marker in the shape of a woman marks his grave.
 In the same lot are his two wives, Sarah and Lizzy and some of their children.

 Support the Friends of Mount Moriah